brossentia/BizHawk-Shuffler/README.md

 If you wish to change the min/max times, add/remove games during playthrough, add a countdown on the screen, and randomize the seed (recommended), open the RaceShufflerSetup.exe.

+Please note: If you move from 2 ROMs down to 1, only switch while playing the final game.
+Otherwise, the shuffler will stay on the one you just completed.
+I'll be fixing this later!

 The file "CurrentROM.txt" will automatically change when moving to a new ROM.
 Feel free to use this for your OBS layout.

 Future builds will hopefully have the following: